 Empowering patients is an important part of the work Plunkett does.
 He recalls doctors informing his parents about his diagnoses and treatments, rather than directly to him.
 Plunkett wants medical and dental schools to better teach doctors how to work with patients of all abilities.

 “Our doctors that are a part of Healthy Athletes and Special Smiles are trained to work with people with intellectual disabilities and can really communicate on our level with us,” he says.
 “They tell us everything that’s going on, what’s wrong, and how to fix it.”

 Plunkett, leader of leaders

-From humble beginnings, Plunkett now runs the Special Olympics athlete leadership program, and feels blessed and thankful to be in this role, to share his story, and to help others share and write their own.
+From humble beginnings, Plunkett now runs the Special Olympics athlete leadership program.
+He feels blessed to be in this role, share his story and to help others share and write their own.
 “I started out so shy and not outgoing,” he remembers.
 “And now I’m all outgoing and sharing everything with the world.”